 The review of literature suggests that the use of a more blended learning approach to teaching and learning can be beneficial.
 Blended learning is a growing area in education requiring more evaluation and research.

 Forbes, Jennifer L., "Preparing the New Graduate Nurse Entering Critical or Progressive Care Practice Areas: What is the Effect of Blended Orientation Approaches on Their Level of Self-Confidence and Satisfaction with Current Orientation Methods?"
 (2011).
 Nursing Theses and Capstone Projects.
-Paper 156.
+156.